pzmarzly/x11-input-supercharger/README.md

 Scrolling mode requires selected button to be unbound ([example](assets/gnome-tablet-unbound.png)).

 Since 0.3.0, keyboard shortcuts are not captured correctly.
-So if you want to e.g. bind LMB to Z, and open link in a new tab by pressing Ctrl+Z (Ctrl+LMB), unbind Ctrl+Z in your browser settings beforehand.
+So if you want to e.g. bind LMB to 2, and open link in a new tab by pressing Ctrl+2 (Ctrl+LMB), unbind Ctrl+2 in your browser settings beforehand.

 ## Example config - Wacom Bamboo tablet